Jsscrdng/hackathon20.18/README.md

 You can run three commands to interact with the bot. ```/start```, ```greet``` and the most important: ```/setup```.
 Use the first two to test bot's response.
 Lastly, use ```setup``` to do the trick, don't forget open your trello board and add some *GitHub* Issues before run the command.

 ## What's possible with this code
 You can add the three some of the most used list in a Trello *SCRUM* board in case you haven't yet: **backlog, todo, done**.
 Additionally, all your *GitHub* issues will pass directly to **Backlog**.
-Project is capable to detect if either lists or cards inside backlog already exists to avoid to repeat.
+Project is capable to detect if either lists or cards already exists to avoid to repeat.

 ## Things to improve